ShifatHossain/ShifatHossain.github.io/index.markdown

 I have published a total of 15 Journal articles that includes IEEE Transactions on Biomedical Engineering, IEEE Transactions on Consumer Electronics, Expert Systems with Applications, Biomedical Signal Processing and Control, and Nature Portfolio Scientific Reports.
 I have also published 15 Conference articles in leading peer-reviewed venues, including WACV and AAAI.
 I am named as an inventor in 11 patents where 7 of them are South Korean patents (KIPO), 2 US patents (USPTO), and 2 are PCT patents (WIPO).
 A number of my research works are currently being adopted by health industries to develop wearable devices. </div> -->

 <p style="text-align: justify">
-    I am a <strong>Ph.D. candidate in Computer Engineering</strong> at the
+    I recently completed my <strong>Ph.D. in Computer Engineering</strong> at the
     <strong>University of Central Florida</strong>, with a research focus on
     <strong>explainable and efficient artificial intelligence</strong>.
 My current work
     explores applications of AI in <strong>autonomous vehicles</strong>,